Prevailing against Adversarial Noncentral Disturbances: Exact Recovery of Linear Systems with the $l_1$-norm Estimator: Problem Formulation

+Our major advancement over previous works is to address two main challenges simultaneously: the disturbances can be adversarial rather than independent, and each of them may also have a nonzero mean.
+This allows $w_t$ to be \textit{adversarial noncentral disturbances}, meaning that an adversary can design the disturbance $w_t$ based on the previous information $\mathcal{F}_t$, and $\mathbb{E}[w_t~|~\mathcal{F}_t]$ is not necessarily zero.

 Our goal is to construct an estimator that achieves a finite-time exact recovery, meaning that the error between the true matrix and the estimate should be exactly zero after a finite time.
 However, it is well-established that the lower bound of the error is $\Theta\bigr(\frac{1}{\sqrt{T}}\bigr)$ if disturbances follow i.i.d. zero-mean Gaussian distribution \cite{simchowitz2018learningwithout}.
-Our disturbance structure includes this special distribution, and therefore the lower bound $\Theta\bigr(\frac{1}{\sqrt{T}}\bigr)$ does not allow an exact recovery without a further assumption also adopted by \cite{feng2021adv, yalcin2023exact, zhang2024exact}. \begin{assumption}[Probabilistic Attack] The disturbance has an attack probability $0<p<1$ conditioned on $\mathcal{F}_t$, meaning that
+Evidently, this lower bound $\Theta\bigr(\frac{1}{\sqrt{T}}\bigr)$ does not allow exact recovery, and thus we introduce the following further assumption also adopted by \cite{feng2021adv, yalcin2023exact, zhang2024exact}. \begin{assumption}[Probabilistic Attack] The disturbance has an attack probability $0<p<1$ conditioned on $\mathcal{F}_t$, meaning that